 According to Sacramento based law firm, Recovery Law Group Bankruptcy Basics is the U.S. Court’s Administrative Office publication that provides any individual (general public including debtor or creditor, court personnel, media, etc.) basic information about different aspects of the bankruptcy laws.
 Apart from this, it also helps differentiate and explain in detail various chapters under which bankruptcy can be filed.
 This is helpful to people who are considering filing for bankruptcy to end their financial woes.
 Bankruptcy basics can also be used to answer some of the most common questions associated with the entire bankruptcy process.

 It should be kept in mind that for a case filed before October 17, 2005, Bankruptcy Basics differ from those that are a file on or after October 17, 2005.
 However, it is not a substitute for legal advice.
-For the best possible solution to your financial problems, you should take the help of either a financial expert or a competent lawyer or both.
+For the best possible solution to your financial problems, you should take the help of either a financial professional or a competent lawyer or both.
 Bankruptcy basics should not be considered a how-to file for bankruptcy guide.
 The Administrative Office of U.S. Courts cannot provide any sort of legal or financial assistance to people; for that, you have to consult an accountant, financial advisor or an experienced lawyer.